champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5340/2021-02-20-mini-storything-2.md

 URL:
 ---

-## Assignment
+??? quote "Assignment"
     Now that you're part of a tribe, show some pride by designing your own tattoo that is symbolic of your tribe's culture.
 Step 1: Pick out an icon or set of icons at the Noun Project Website and remix it into your own unique design and post it to the # Mini-things channel.
 Here's the catch, don't let the other teams know your team's name.
 Step 2: Try to guess what the other team's name is through astute analysis.

-***

 <figure markdown>
   ![Design Your Tribes Ink](./assets/2021-02-20-INTE-5340-Tribes-Ink--boxy.svg.png)